 Who is this “safe” made for?

-A safe is meant to prevent unauthorized users from gaining access to your firearm.
-With digital and fingerprint locks on many models, the safe’s job is to protect your handgun and make it very difficult for someone to gain access even if they tried.
+A safe is designed primarily to impede unauthorized individuals from obtaining access to your firearm.
+Equipped with digital and fingerprint locks in numerous models, its primary function is to safeguard your handgun and create formidable barriers that would make it exceptionally challenging for anyone to gain entry, even if they were to attempt to do so.

-The finger tabs that need to be pressed to open the box are placed far enough a part that only an adult size hand could open it.
-For the safe to open, the correct combination of the front four tabs needs to be pressed.
-Once the proper front four tabs are pressed in. the thumb tab on the side can be pressed in.
+The finger tabs on the box are spaced apart enough that only an adult-sized hand can open it.
+To unlock the safe, you have to press the correct combination of the front four tabs.
+Once you press the right tabs, you can then press the thumb tab on the side.

-This setup makes it near impossible for small children to gain access to it even if they know the exact finger combination.
-Still, it allows you rapid access to your firearm since the whole process of opening the safe can be done in one swift motion.
+This setup makes it nearly impossible for small children to open the box, even if they know the right finger combination.
+But it allows you to quickly access your firearm because you can open the safe in one smooth motion.

 Construction and Quality of the StopBox